 The land of the 17,508 islands enchants with its diverse landscape and extremely friendly population.
-Indonesia has been on the list of popular travel destinations for some time – Bali in particular is well-known among experienced travellers.
+Indonesia has been on the list of popular travel destinations for some time – Bali in particular is well-known among experienced travelers.
 Our individual trips to Indonesia offer everything for your personal special holiday: hidden tropical beaches, impressive volcanic landscapes, fascinating funeral ceremonies of the Toraja people on the island of Sulawesi and wild orangutans in the jungle of Sumatra or Kalimantan.
-Be inspired by our sample tours of Indonesia.

 Sumatra – Orang-Utans and Jungle-Trekking

 Kalimantan – impressive nature